Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Introduction

-We thoroughly discuss the former concept of identification and derive a condition, termed \textit{conditional completeness}, which is sufficient to claim identification of the function $\varphi$.
-We show that this condition is substantially weaker than the usual completeness outlined above.
-In particular, \textit{conditional completeness} is satisfied also when $W$ is binary or discrete.
-Like existing literature, however, we still require that $Z$ and $W$ have no element in common.

-We detail the implementation of an iterative Landweber-Fridman algorithm that can be used to estimate the function $\varphi$ under the restriction of full independence, and we derive some of its asymptotic properties.
+We detail the implementation of an iterative Landweber-Fridman (LF) algorithm that can be used to estimate the function $\vdagger$ under the restriction of independence, and we derive some of its asymptotic properties.

 In a previous paper, \citet{dunker2014} have considered the estimation and asymptotic properties of nonparametric estimators for nonlinear integral equations.
 The model analyzed in our paper is presented there as an example \citep[see also][]{dunker2018}.
-The approach in \citet{dunker2014} is extremely general and oriented to a class of regularization schemes less familiar to econometricians.
-We believe, however, that the case of discrete instruments is sufficiently important for applied research in econometrics to be separately and carefully developed.
+The approach of \citet{dunker2014} is extremely general and oriented to a class of regularization schemes less familiar to econometricians.
+We believe, however, that the case of discrete instruments is sufficiently important for applied research in econometrics to be separately and carefully developed. \citet{loh2022} takes a first step in this direction by considering nonparametric identification and estimation in a model with discrete instruments and endogenous variables.
+Our paper focuses on the case where $X$ is continuous \citep[see also][]{loh2023}.

 We contribute to the existing literature in several directions.
-First, our discussion of identification is new, and it has not been presented previously.
-Moreover, the Landweber-Fridman technique that we propose is both computationally efficient and easy to implement.
-Its properties in this class of statistical problems are new, to the best of our knowledge.
-Finally, while our approach is not as general as those provided in \citet{dunker2014} and \citet{dunker2018}, and limited to the statistical model at hand, our convergence rates clearly spell out the sources of the estimation error and allow us to provide better guidance for implementation in this particular example.
-Ultimately, we believe our paper has both theoretical and empirical value when compared to existing literature.
+First, the LF technique that we propose is both computationally efficient and easy to implement.
+Its properties in this class of statistical problems are new to the best of our knowledge.
+Finally, while our approach is not as general as those provided by \citet{dunker2014} and \citet{dunker2018} and is limited to the statistical model at hand, our convergence rates clearly spell out the sources of the estimation error and allow us to provide better guidance for implementation in this particular example.
+Ultimately, our paper has both theoretical and empirical value when compared to existing literature.